Using Taxonomy and Vocabulary

 4. View and edit your available vocabularies

-Once you have created your terms, those terms are available to add to your conent under the Manage Settings.
+Once you have created your terms, those terms are available to add to your content under the Manage Settings.

 See Manage Settings